kimrgrey/smart_vk_api/README.md

 vk.call('photos.get', :owner_id => '3710412', :album_id => 'wall')
 ```

 By default you are able to not specify `access_token`.
-In this case only public methods will be available for call and `SmartVkApi::MethodCallError` will be raise when you'll try to call some private method.
+In this case only public methods will be available for call and `SmartVkApi::MethodCallError` will be raised when you'll try to call some private method.
 For example:

 ```ruby
 SmartVkApi.call('wall.get', :owner_id => '3710412') # SmartVkApi::MethodCallError: {"error":{..., "error_msg":"Access denied: user hid his wall from accessing from outside"}}